home-assistant/home-assistant.io/source/_integrations/fronius.markdown

 ## Prerequisites

-You will need to either set a static IP on the datamanager card or assign a static DHCP lease for it, or alternatively access it through the local DNS name if your network is properly configured for this.
+You will need to either set a static IP on the Fronius device or assign a static DHCP lease for it, or alternatively access it through the local DNS name if your network is properly configured for this.

 ## Configuration